DuncanCheerios/TitanicML/README.md

 # TitanicML
 My take on Kaggle Titanic Machine learning competition.
-Explores different classifier techniques for approaching the problem
+Explores different classifier techniques for approaching the problem!
+For education and demonstration purposes only!

 The Jupyter Notebook contains the walkthrough